IntelPython/numba-dpex/docs/user_guides/debugging.md

 ### Requirements

-Intel® Distribution for GDB installed to the system.
+Intel® Distribution for GDB is needed for `numba-dppy`'s debugging features to work.
+Intel® Distribution for GDB is part of Intel oneApi and the relevant documentation can be found at
-Documentation for the GDB debugger can be found in the [Intel® Distribution for GDB documentation](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/distribution-for-gdb.html).
+[Intel® Distribution for GDB documentation](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/distribution-for-gdb.html).

-### Example debug usage
+### Example of GDB usage

 ```bash
 $ export NUMBA_DPPY_DEBUG=True